-- 1. In the event of an emergency which that affects the life, safety, health, environment, or welfare of the citizens of this County and circumstances require prompt action to remedy the emergency, the Ceommissioner may promulgate emergency regulations without the approval of the Board of Legislators, which shall be published in their full text immediately on the Department's website.
-Notification of the emergency declaration having been issued will be sent to the Clerk of the Board of Legislators, in one or more newspapers of general circulation designated by the Clerk of the Board of Legislators for this purpose and filed with the Clerk of the Board of Legislators.
+- 1. In the event of an emergency which affects the life, safety, health, environment, or welfare of the citizens of this County and circumstances require prompt action to remedy the emergency, the Ceommissioner may promulgate emergency regulations without the approval of the Board of Legislators, which shall be published in their full text immediately on the Department's website, in one or more newspapers of general circulation designated by the Clerk of the Board of Legislators for this purpose and filed with the Clerk of the Board of Legislators.
 An emergency regulation shall expire at either the end of the emergency or 45 days after publication, whichever comes first.
-An emergency regulation may only be extended beyond 45 days with the approval of the majority of the Board of Legislators. - A compilation of all emergency regulations promulgated pursuant to this section shall be maintained in the office of the Ceommissioner and shall be available for inspection by any interested party during regular business hours.
+An emergency regulation may only be extended beyond 45 days with the approval of the majority of the Board of Legislators. - 2.
+A compilation of all emergency regulations promulgated pursuant to this section shall be maintained in the office of the Ceommissioner and shall be available for inspection by any interested party during regular business hours.